greenbone/gvm-tools/README.md

 communication protocols GMP (Greenbone Management Protocol) and OSP (Open Scanner Protocol).

-This module is comprised of interactive and non-interactive clients as well as supporting libraries.
-The programming language Python is supported directly for interactive scripting and library use.
+This module is comprised of interactive and non-interactive clients.
+The programming language Python is supported directly for interactive scripting.
 But it is also possible to issue remote GMP/OSP commands without programming in Python.

 ## Table of Contents